wuying1984/MAKER2_PM_genome_annotation/README.md

 2: EST data:
 Trinigy.fasta from de novo transcriptome assembly using Trinity
+Reads: mycelia RNAseq + haustoria reads (which can be can not mapped to host genome)
+       First,Tophat was used to map RNAseq reads to host genome.
+Then the unmapped PE reads were obtained using bam2fastq.
+       The unmapped reads were used for transcriptom assembly using Trinity.

-Reads: mycelia RNAseq + haustoria reads (which can be mapped to scaffolds) It may make sense to do some post-processing of this assembly.
+It may make sense to do some post-processing of this assembly.

 3: Full protein set